GDP in India

 Start working with the reports used by the world’s major financial institutions, multinational enterprises & government agencies now.
 Click on the button below to get started.

-Recently released data related to India’s external sector showed that the trade deficit totaled USD 8.9 billion in February, which was a greater shortfall than the USD 6.5 billion gap recorded in February 2016 (January 2017: USD 9.8 billion deficit).
+Recently released data related to India’s external sector showed that the trade deficit totaled USD 13.2 billion in April, which was a greater shortfall than the USD 4.8 billion gap recorded in April 2016 (March 2016: USD 10.4 billion deficit).
+The deterioration in trade data came on the back of a surge in imports growth.

-In February, consumer prices in India rose 0.23% from the previous month, which contrasted January’s 0.08% decrease.
+In March, consumer prices in India rose 0.15% from the previous month, which followed February’s 0.23% rise.